Indicator catalogue

 This indicator captures population-related pressure on public and natural resources.
 Rapid population growth drives vulnerability as it strains public resources, increases competition over jobs and resources and intensifies environmental pressure.
 The indicator is measured via the relative change in population over time, counting all residents regardless of their legal status or citizenship.

-Raw unit: Percent change compared to last quarter.
+Raw unit: change compared to last quarter.

 Data recency: 2024-Q3